FadiniGIT/Razer-Blade-Stealth-Hackintosh-Guide/README.md

 Boot to USB drive

-Use disk utility to wipe the drive and format it as OS X Extended Journaled
+Use disk utility to wipe the drive and format it as APFS

 Install